RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/LinkResidues.md

 * This task operation will print "singular unlinked position" warnings and eventually cause a Segmentation Fault if there are any positions in the protein that are allowed to design but are not specified in a LinkGroup.
 You can work around this by simply specifying every position you want to design in a LinkGroup.
 If you have a position that you don't want to be linked to anything, make a LinkGroup that only specifies that position.
 This will "link the position to itself", which is what you want.

 * There must be at least one position in your resfile that's allowed to design that's not part of a LinkGroup, otherwise you'll get a Segmentation Fault.

+* All of the positions specified in LinkGroups must be allowed to design (i.e. ALLAA in your resfile or something), otherwise you'll get a SegmentationFault.